Inferring the origin of an epidemic with a dynamic message-passing algorithm: Conclusion

-Furthermore, it is important to be aware of the differences between DMP and BP\cite{YedidiaFreeman03}.
-The common point of DMP and BP is that they are both exact if the underlying network is a tree.
-The crucial difference is that BP is derived from a stationary Boltzmann-like probability distribution and only the fixed point of the BP equations has a physical meaning.
-Whereas in the DMP equations (presented here for the SIR model) every step of the iterations corresponds to the physical time in the underlying dynamical process.
-Note, however, that DMP can be derived from a "dynamic" belief propagation where variables in the corresponding graphical model are the whole trajectories of a given node, see e.g. \cite{KanoriaMontanari11}.
-Here we will present a more straightforward derivation.

-Before proceeding to the derivation itself, let us mention a few possibilities of extension of our approach, the study of which is left for future work. \begin{itemize} \item The present DMP equations can be also applied to contact networks that evolve in time.
+The approximate solution of dynamics of the SIR model in terms of message-passing equations allowed us to develop an efficient probabilistic algorithm for detecting patient zero.
+Compared to existing algorithms, it generically (except for a narrow range of parameters) provides an improved estimate for the source of infectious outbreak.
+It also performs well when the snapshot sees only a part of the network.
+One superiority of our approach, compared to previous ones, is that it uses efficiently the information about where the epidemic did not spread.
+As is usual for Bayes inference approaches, our algorithm is versatile and easily amenable to generalizations.
+Let us mention a few possibilities of extension of our approach, the study of which is left for future work.
+The present DMP algorithm can be applied to contact networks that evolve in time.
 The generalization is straightforward, one only needs to encode the dynamics of the network into time-changing transmission probabilities $\lambda_{ij}(t)$ and use the equations (\ref{eq:SIRequations:Sc}-\ref{eq:SIRequations:I}).
 The SIR model on dynamically changing networks has been already studied using the graph-averaged version of the DMP equations in~\cite{VolzMeyers07,VolzMeyers09}.
-We anticipate that the DMP equations on a single graph will also be useful for studies where specific experimental data about the changing network, such as those of \cite{StehleVoirin11}, can be used. \item Our approach can also infer multiple infection sources.
+We anticipate that the DMP equations on a single graph will also be useful for studies where specific experimental data about the changing network, such as those of \cite{StehleVoirin11}, can be used.
+Our approach can also infer multiple infection sources.
 In the most straightforward way it would, however, scale exponentially in the number of sources.
-This can be easily avoided by realizing that with $k$ infection sources, one may do a kind of Monte-Carlo search for their best positions. \item Another interesting problem for which our approach can be generalized is when the knowledge of the contact network is incomplete. \end{itemize}
+This can be easily avoided by realizing that with $k$ infection sources, one may do a kind of Monte-Carlo search for their best positions.
+Another interesting problem for which our approach can be generalized is when the knowledge of the contact network is incomplete.